How to Make Beeswax Lotion Bars

 - not required – but placing the filled mold in refrigerator speeds up the finish

-Because lotion bars contain no water, no major preservatives are needed.
+- because lotion bars contain no water, no major preservatives are needed.
 They will last up to 6 months.

 Everyone has a different opinion on the qualities of the perfect lotion bar.
 You may need to tweak the recipe just a bit to get the non-greasy, hard beeswax lotion bar that you desire.

 And, don’t forget to show your face a bit of love with this recipe for a DIY face moisturizer with beeswax and honey.
-If you seek a natural product good for minor burns and scrapes – whip up a batch of natural petroleum free jelly.

 Lotion Bar with Beeswax Tutorial